Super Hero Movie Villains Die

 - Both Bane and Talia al-Ghul are killed in the course of the final battle in The Dark Knight Rises.
 Catwoman joins the fight against Bane and is seen with Bruce in a romantic relationship in the end.
 Granted, Catwoman is more of an Anti-Hero than a straight villain.

-- In the theatrical release of Superman II, General Zod is killed by being thrown into a crevice, although a deleted scene reinstated for some versions had him surviving.
+- In the theatrical release of Superman II, a depowered General Zod and his similarly depowered Kryptonian henchmen are killed by being thrown into a crevice, although a deleted scene reinstated for some versions had them surviving.

 - In the Animated Batman Movies: